unChaz/sci-fi-5e/srd/mechanics/feats.md

 increases by an additional 2 hit points.

 #### WAR CASTER
-*Prerequisite: The ability to cast at least one spell* You have practiced casting spells in the midst of combat, learning techniques that grant you the following benefits:
+*Prerequisite: The ability to cast at least one tek skill* You have practiced casting tek skills in the midst of combat, learning techniques that grant you the following benefits:
-You have advantage on Constitution saving throws that you make to maintain your concentration on a spell when you take damage.
+You have advantage on Constitution saving throws that you make to maintain your concentration on a tek skill when you take damage.
-You can perform the somatic components of spells even when you have weapons or a shield in one or both hands.
+You can perform the somatic components of tek skills even when you have weapons or a shield in one or both hands.
-When a hostile creature’s movement provokes an opportunity attack from you, you can use your reaction to cast a spell at the creature, rather than making an opportunity attack.
-The spell must have a casting time of 1 action and must target only that creature.
+When a hostile creature’s movement provokes an opportunity attack from you, you can use your reaction to cast a tek skill at the creature, rather than making an opportunity attack.
+The tek skill must have a casting time of 1 action and must target only that creature.

 #### WEAPON MASTER
 You have practiced extensively with a variety of weapons, gaining the following benefits: